 Appvn offers free APKs for both paid and free apps.
 This third-party app store offers a registration-free way to download games, books, and mobile apps for Android devices.
 Users can also create their own stores within the platform, while developers can optimize the source code of applications.

 Aptoide is another great alternative to Google Play.
 New updates come faster than on Google Play, and there’s access to geo-restricted Android apps that are on Google Play.
 For in-store purchases, Aptoide accepts AppCoins (APPC).

 Further, this app store offers a more customized recommendation platform, including creating an app store on your own website's storefront.
 Currently, Aptoide has more than 1 million apps and over 7 billion downloads.

-CodeNgo is a self-publishing service that helps Android app developers and publishers get their apps in more app stores.
+CodeNgo is a self-publishing service that helps Android app developers and publishers get their apps into more app stores.

-F-Droid is one of the top alternative app stores.
-This app store focus is on free and open-source (FOSS) apps.
-There’s a wide selection of entirely free apps and a forum for developers.
+F-Droid is an alternative app store with a focus on free and open-source (FOSS) apps.
+There's a wide selection of entirely free apps and a forum for developers.

 They offer no in-app purchases, no ads, no tracking, and no dependencies.
 F-Droid is an ideal choice for developers planning to test their MVP, as there’s no registration fee.